-War shadows Victory Day, Russia’s integral holiday
+War overshadows holiday integral to Russian identity

 Two freight trains derailed this week in bomb explosions in the Bryansk region that borders Ukraine.
 Notably, the region’s authorities did not blame Ukraine, which could be an attempt to whitewash the Ukrainian capability to carry out sabotage.

 But Bryansk authorities claimed in March that two people were shot and killed when alleged Ukrainian saboteurs penetrated the region.
-The region also has come under sporadic cross-border shelling, including last month, when four people were killed.
+The region has also come under sporadic cross-border shelling, including last month, when four people were killed.

-Three prominent supporters of the war in Ukraine also were killed or injured on their home turf elsewhere in Russia.
+Three prominent supporters of the war in Ukraine were also killed or injured on their home turf elsewhere in Russia.
 A car-bombing last week in the Nizhny Novgorod region that officials blamed on Ukraine and the United States severely injured nationalist novelist Zakhar Prilepin and killed his driver.

 Last year, Darya Dugina, a commentator with a nationalist TV channel, died in a car bombing outside Moscow, and authorities alleged Ukrainian intelligence was behind the April death in St. Petersburg of prominent pro-war blogger Vladlen Tatarsky, who was killed when a bomb inside a statuette he was handed at a restaurant party exploded.